Wagtail: Extending the Draftail Editor Part 3 - Dynamic Text

 In this article, I covered one method of rendering inline dynamic text by creating identifiable elements that could be manipulated to produce a result at load time.

-• A simple JavaScript example was given to show where you might inject your dynamic text.
+with specific css class to identify our dynamic text keywords at load time. - A simple JavaScript example was given to show where you might inject your dynamic text.

-• Finally, we took a quick look at the merits of using this method over creating an entity for this task and when one method or the other might be better suited.
+- Finally, we took a quick look at the merits of using this method over creating an entity for this task and when one method or the other might be better suited.